Exposed: Humanity craves power book cover

 So, what else is in this book?
 What do the characters go through in their strive for power?
 What do they encounter?
 What do they think and talk about?
 I'll give you the bullet points.

 Education.
 Or rather a system of raising children how they are supposed to be raised.
 After all, the parents play an even bigger role than any school or university.
-The book talks very specifically how the education system must work in an ideal world, and the characters are trying to make that happen.
+The book talks very specifically about how the education system must work in an ideal world, and the characters are trying to make that happen.

 Politics.
-It includes the art of negotiations and convincing, subterfuge.
+It includes the art of negotiations, convincing, and subterfuge.

 Plus, the narration sometimes suffers differently.
 "Cassandra understood.
 She nodded."
 Wouldn't it be better to write "Cassandra understood and nodded"?
 Or just "She nodded"?
 It doesn't ruin the book, but it is noticeable, at least for me.